tuub/jper-sword-in/README.md

     git submodule init
     git submodule update

-This will initialise and clone the esprit and magnificent octopus libraries
+This will initialise and clone the esprit, magnificent octopus and Simple-Sword-Server libraries

 Then get the submodules for Magnificent Octopus